Lee Maracle: Writing

 Maracle's writing explores the experience of Indigenous women, critiquing patriarchy and white supremacy.
 Her first book was an autobiography: Bobbi Lee: Indian Rebel, published in 1975.
 The book began as an assignment in a course about writing life histories.
 Critic Harmut Lutz describes Indian Rebel as "a celebration of Native survival", comparing it to the works of Maria Campbell and Howard Adams.
 Indian Rebel was "one of the first Indigenous works published in Canada".

-I Am Woman (1988) applies feminist theory to the situation of Indigenous women, describing women's sexual victimization at the hands of Indigenous and white men alike.
+I Am Woman (1988) applies feminist theory to the situation of Indigenous women, describing women's sexual victimization at the hands of Indigenous and white men alike while reflecting on her own struggle for liberation.
 Sojourner's Truth (1990), a collection of short stories, describes the everyday lives of Indigenous people dealing with a "Eurocentric culture".
 Her poetry book, Hope Matters, was written in conjunction with her daughters Columpa Bobb and Tania Carter, and was published in 2019.

+Sundogs, 1992, Maracle's first novel, touches on remembering Native heritage and recollecting cultural roots.

+Ravensong, (1993), speaks of blending oral tradition and holistic oneness with living while tackling the barriers of racism, sexism, and class.

 Academic positions

 Maracle was one of the founders of the En'owkin International School of Writing in Penticton, British Columbia.
 She was the cultural director of the Centre for Indigenous Theatre in Toronto, Ontario, from 1998 to 2000.

 Maracle taught at the University of Toronto, University of Waterloo, and Southern Oregon University, and was a professor of Canadian culture at Western Washington University.
 She lived in Toronto, teaching at the University of Toronto First Nations House.
 She was the writer-in-residence at the University of Guelph.